feeless/feeless/README.md

 ## What is Nano?

-**Nano** is a decentralized money that is significantly improves on Bitcoin and other cryptocurrencies.
+**Nano** is a decentralized money that significantly improves on Bitcoin and other cryptocurrencies.

 The main features of **Nano** are: